Summery Rhubarb Upside-Down Cake

 How can something so humble feel like a treat?

-In this rhubarb upside down cake the rhubarb cooks almost into a compote and gets all the sweet that it needs as it bakes in a molasses-maple syrup mixture.
+In this rhubarb upside-down cake the rhubarb cooks almost into a compote and gets all the sweetness that it needs as it bakes in a molasses-maple syrup mixture.
 The rhubarb is soft but still holds its shape so this cake is very pretty when you turn it out onto a plate.
 And the simple white cake that forms the base sets the rhubarb off perfectly.

-Rhubarb Upside Down Cake can be served warm or cold but I like it best served warm, with vanilla ice cream or lemon sorbet.
+Rhubarb Upside Down Cake can be served warm or cold but we like it best served warm, with vanilla ice cream or lemon sorbet.

 - ¼ cup Crosby’s Fancy Molasses

 - 4 cups sliced (2.5 cm/1 inch) fresh rhubarb

 - 1 cup sugar

 - 2 eggs (large)